wallix/redemption/README.md

 A dialog box should open in which you can type a device ip, username and a password.

 These 3 fields can be pre-filled by configuring the connection identifiers sent by your RDP client.
-The target ip must be put with the login in the form `username@target_ip`:
+With the default passthrough.py, the target address must be put with the login in the form `username@target_ip`:

 ```sh
 xfreerdp /v:127.0.0.1 /u:username@10.10.43.11 /p:password
 ```

-With default passthrough.py at least internal services should work.
+With the default passthrough.py at least internal services should work.
 Try login `internal@bouncer2` or `internal@card`.

 ```sh
 xfreerdp /v:127.0.0.1 /u:internal@bouncer2